GeertJan-Kuip/GeertJan-Kuip.github.io/_posts/2025-02-24-jar-heuristics.md

 #### The m flag

-The simple command '''jar -cf myApp.jar \*''' creates a jar file but the MANIFEST.MF in it will not have a entrypoint in it.
+The simple command ```jar -cf myApp.jar *``` creates a jar file but the MANIFEST.MF in it will not have a entrypoint in it.
 Therefore the jar file will not run, it is just an archive.
 Adding the m to the list of flags enables you to create a txt file with headers in it.
 Those headers will be added to the manifest file.
 If you create a txt file named sometitle.txt in the root folder and write a header-line ```Main-Class: someClass``` in it, you can include that specific header in the manifest file.

-To do so, run ```jar -cfm myApp.jar sometitle.txt \*``` in the command line.
+To do so, run ```jar -cfm myApp.jar sometitle.txt *``` in the command line.
 All headers that are in the sometitle.txt file are added to the MANIFEST.MF file.
 The jar file can be run now because the JVM can find the entrypoint.

 Few notes:
 - You need to write the FQN (Fully Qualified Name) of the entry class in the header, with dots separating the words.